Andrea Ceccherini: Career

-In 2019, Andrea Ceccherini, as the initiator and organizer, together with Tim Cook, announced a partnership between Apple and the Osservatorio Permanente Giovani-Editori aimed at developing critical thinking skills in the younger generation.
+In 2019, Andrea Ceccherini, as the initiator and organizer, together with Tim Cook, announced a partnership between Apple and the Osservatorio aimed at developing critical thinking skills in the younger generation.
 Since then, Apple has supported the mission of the Osservatorio with a media literacy project to promote a free press as a means of ensuring democratic principles.

 In 2022, Andrea Ceccherini, as the driving force behind the project, signed a Memorandum of Understanding alongside the Governors of the Central Banks of France, Italy, the Netherlands, Spain, Germany, and Portugal.
 The agreement, which focused on enhancing economic and financial literacy among young Europeans, led to the Governors joining the Osservatorio's International Advisory Board, which was conceived, organized, and is chaired by Andrea Ceccherini.

 On March 31, 2023, Christine Lagarde, the president of the European Central Bank, participated as the guest of honor in an event organized by the Osservatorio, which included 450 European students.
 At the event, Lagarde engaged with students by answering their questions and acknowledged Andrea Ceccherini's proposal to establish an annual European day focused on the state of economic and financial education for young people, as a crucial element for financial stability.

-In November 2024, Andrea Ceccherini presented Doubt and Debate, an Osservatorio Permanente Giovani-Editori’s international initiative to help young people critically assess information and recognize fake news.
+In November 2024, Andrea Ceccherini presented Doubt and Debate, an Osservatorio for independent thinking’s international initiative to help young people critically assess information and recognize fake news.
 The project collaborates with major US (CNN, The New York Times, The Wall Street Journal, The Washington Post), Italian (Rai, Mediaset, La Repubblica, La Stampa, Il Sole 24 Ore, Il Giornale), and Spanish (El País, Cinco Días, ABC, LAVANGUARDIA, SER) media organizations.
 Doubt and Debate was presented at the Salone delle Fontane (EUR) in Rome during the Osservatorio’s 25th anniversary.
 President of the Italian Republic Sergio Mattarella attended as a guest of honor, addressing 1,000 high school students and answering their questions.